Tinco Martinus Lycklama à Nijeholt: Lycklama collection becomes the municipal museum of Cannes

 In 1872, Tinco Lycklama joined the Société des Sciences naturelles, des Lettres et Beaux-Arts.
 Established in 1868, the society continues today as the "Société Scientifique et Littéraire de Cannes").
-This erudite society has counted many illustrious personalities such as the writer Guy de Maupassant, the Nobel Prize winner Frédéric Mistral, and Pedro II, the emperor of Brazil.
+This historical society has included various well-known members, such as the writer Guy de Maupassant, the Nobel Prize winner Frédéric Mistral, and Pedro II, the emperor of Brazil.
 Appreciated for his knowledge, his experience and his collection, Tinco Lycklama became one of its major benefactors.
 Towards the end of 1877, Tinco Lycklama donated his collection to the city of Cannes.
 A few months later, the Société des Sciences naturelles contributed its library.
 Together, these two donations are housed in the new town hall (where there is a "Salle Lycklama" to this day).
 These collections became the cornerstone of the modern Musée de la Castre, the municipal museum of Cannes located on the Mont-Chevalier (better known as the "Suquet", appreciated for its winding streets with restaurants and bars).
-The Lycklama collection remains a central component of the museum and is important for our knowledge about the Qajar dynasty.
+The Lycklama collection remains a central component of the museum and is essential for our knowledge about the Qajar dynasty.
 It still honours Tinco Lycklama as a pioneer in this field of expertise.
-Part of the collection is placed as a permanent loan to the Rijksmuseum van Oudheden in Leiden (The Netherlands).
+Part of the collection is placed as a permanent loan to the Rijksmuseum van Oudheden in Leiden.

 Death of Tinco

 Tinco Martinus Lycklama à Nijeholt and Baroness thoe Schwartzenberg belong among those who shaped Cannes in the latter part of the 19th century.
 However, they maintained strong connections to the Netherlands, where they kept very substantial possessions.
-In various places in both France and the Netherlands they are remembered for their generosity, in particular for their substantial donations to catholic charities.
-Tinco maintained close personal ties with the St. Francis parish at Wolvega (Frisia), where he built a chapel which became his (and his wife's) last resting place.
+In various places in both France and the Netherlands they are remembered for their generosity, in particular for their substantial donations to Catholic charities.
+Tinco maintained close personal ties with the St. Francis parish at Wolvega, where he built a chapel which became his (and his wife's) last resting place.